 (Co-authored with Arn Keeling and Jean-Sebatien Boutet), “Mining and the Aboriginal Social Economy.”
 In Northern Communities Working Together: The Social Economy of Canada’s North, edited by Chris Southcott (in press, University of Toronto Press).

 “Point Pelee’s Summer of Discontent,” Blockades or Breakthroughs?: Aboriginal Peoples Confront the Canadian State, 1970-2010, edited by Yale Belanger and P. Whitney Lackenbauer (forthcoming – accepted by McGill-Queen’s Press September 2013).

 “National Parks in the Canadian North: Co-Management or Colonialism Revisited?”
-In Stan Stevens, ed., Indigenous Peoples and Protected Areas: New Perspectives on Conservation and Rights (forthcoming - accepted by University of Arizona Press April 2013).
+In Stan Stevens, ed., Indigenous Peoples, National Parks, and Protected Areas: a New Paradigm Linking Conservation, Culture, and Rights (forthcoming - accepted by University of Arizona Press April 2013).

 "Nature’s Nations: The Shared History of Game, Fish, and Forest Protection between Canada and the United States," International Journal of Environmental Studies Monograph, Series Vol. 70, Issue 3 (2013), 358-71

 (co-authored with Arn Keeling) Zombie Mines and the (Over)Burden of History, The Solutions Journal Vol. 4, Issue 3 (2013) http://thesolutionsjournal.anu.edu.au/node/23361.

 (co-authored with Peter Alagona and Yolanda Wiersma), “Past Imperfect: Using Historical Ecology and Baseline Data for Contemporary Conservation and Restoration Projects,” Environmental Philosophy Vol. 9, No. 1 (2012), 49-70.